DIY Headboard

 Once I determined the lengths of my horizontal slats (55.5"), I cut 10 of them and laid them best-side-down and side-by-side on my garage floor.
 I aligned the ends of the slats with a framing square and screwed the two end braces into each slat with wood screws (that were short enough not to poke through the front side of the slats).
 Next, I added a center brace to keep the slats aligned.
 Finally, I added a 1x4 spacer to the bottom of each end brace (to fill in the space below the slats).

-I did not add slats to the bottom of my DIY headboard.
-I figured there was no point in adding slats where they would not be visible - save the material for another project.
+I did not add slats to the bottom of my DIY headboard; they wouldn't be visible once I added the box spring and mattress - save the material for another project.

 Make Your Own Headboard